Find Affordable College Courses

 Read full report on Clinical/Medical Laboratory Science at Upstate Medical University

-Albany College of Pharmacy and Health Sciences came in at #9 in this year’s edition of the Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Schools in New York ranking.
+Albany College of Pharmacy and Health Sciences ranked #9 on this year’s Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Schools in New York list.
 Albany College of Pharmacy is a small private not-for-profit school located in the small city of Albany.

 Women make up 80% of the clinical laboratory science majors at the school.